sambird1/ML_Coursework2/README.md

 config_example.json
-Contains example format for config.json file (not tracked) so individual team members can set their own local filepath locations without needed to amend the main python file.
+Contains example format for config.json file (not tracked) so individual team members can set their own local filepath locations without needing to amend the main python file.